 AWS CodeArtifact is a fully managed artifact repository service that allows organizations to securely store, publish, and share software packages and dependencies [12].
 With native integration into popular build and deployment tools, CodeArtifact simplifies the management of dependencies in the software development lifecycle.
 The following are the key features and capabilities:

-Universal package management: CodeArtifact supports multiple package formats, such as Maven, npm, and PyPI, ensuring that it fits a wide range of development needs and supports polyglot environments.
+Universal package management: CodeArtifact supports multiple package formats, including Maven, npm, and PyPI, ensuring it fits a wide range of development needs and supports polyglot environments.

-Security and access control: With deep integration into +, CodeArtifact enables fine-grained access control, ensuring only authorized users can access or publish packages.
+Security and access control: With deep integration into AWS Identity and Access Management (IAM), CodeArtifact enables fine-grained access control, ensuring only authorized users can access or publish packages.

 Scalability: CodeArtifact scales with your team’s needs, managing increasing volumes of artifacts without sacrificing performance or reliability.